adambickels/task-management-supercom/README.md

 ### 2. Database Setup

+The application uses **true Code First** Entity Framework approach.
+The database and tables are **automatically created** when you start the API or Windows Service for the first time.

+#### Connection String

-The application uses Code-First migrations.
-Update the connection string in the following files if needed:
+Update the connection string in the following files if your SQL Server configuration differs from the default:

 - `TaskManagement.API/appsettings.json`
 - `TaskManagement.API/appsettings.Development.json`